thekondrashov/stuff/README.md

 ## WPO Checklist

 * [Website Performance Optimization Checklist](http://lab.abhinayrathore.com/website-performance-optimization-checklist/) - Website Performance Optimization Checklist for building high performace websites.

+## WPO test tools

+* [DareBoost - Website Performance and Quality Test Tool](https://dareboost.com) - DareBoost is an online tool to test, analyze and monitor your website: speed, SEO, quality, security.
+All you need for website optimization in a single service.

 ## CDN